or9/hero-base/README.md

 `composer dump-autoload`

 ###Testing
-Avoid using `this` as `$scope`.
+Using `this` rather than `$scope` can be problematic.
 It may work in browsers, but will break in PhantomJS in your tests.
-The version of PhantomJS that Karma uses is old and doesn't have bind, so it loads a polyfill, and that may be what causes it to break.
-Or maybe it's just that AngularJS isn't meant for testing.
+Maybe it's just that AngularJS isn't meant for testing.
 Possibly use `angular.bind`, e.g., `angular.bind(this, nextFn)`
+Resolution: use `MyCtrl as myctrl` and `scope.myctrl.prop` to test values.

 ###Mac
 Issue: `Abort trap: 6`